jooa-thesis/git-github-fundamentals-Git-GitHub-Fundamentals/README.md

 4. When you have git ready and security keys set up, just write `git clone <your-repository-link>` into your CLI
 5. When making changes, you mainly add, commit and push (`git add .`, `git commit -m "<commit-message>"` and `git push`)

+# Autograding Example: Python
+This example project is written in Python, and tested with pytest.

+### The assignment
+The tests are failing right now because the method isn't outputting the correct string.
+Fixing this up will make the tests green.

+### Setup command
+`sudo -H pip3 install pytest`

+### Run command
+`pytest`
+- then make fixes to according source code

+### Notes
+- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
 With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!